Because there are so many fantastic Japanese souvenirs and experiences, this post will come in two parts, this is part I.

 10. Experience: Cosplay at Tokyo’s Harajuku District

 You’ve probably heard about cosplay, where Japanese dress up in crazy cute costumes (think Little Bo Peep and similar).
 Harajuku is ground zero for cosplay, along with other zany Japanese trends.
 We didn’t visit on a Sunday, the day when cosplay actors are out in full force, but we still spied a couple contenders.
 And there is still plenty of fun and color otherwise– our favorite was sampling the giant cotton candy.
+For more on Harajuku check out this post.

 Bring it Home: Crazy Trends You Never Knew You Wanted